charlieabela/medicX-KG/README.md

 MedicX-KG addresses pharmacist decision support challenges in small jurisdictions that are aligned with EU law but face supply chain and regulatory particularities (e.g., continued reliance on UK imports post-Brexit).

-For details, refer to our manuscript: [medicX-KG: A Jurisdiction-Aware Knowledge Graph for Pharmacist Decision Support].
+For details, refer to our manuscript: [medicX-KG: A Knowledge Graph for Pharmacists' Drug Information Needs].

 ## License